 Sadly, pornography is available in our military exchanges and shopettes, televisions, and computers.
 The availability of this material to children and young people is particularly disturbing.
-Because of its availability, our children are losing their innocence and are forced to deal with adult situations with the emotional and mental capacity of a child.
+Because of its availability, our children are losing their innocence.
+Children are forced to deal with adult situations with the emotional and mental capacity of a child.
 This always leads to brokenness.

 The portrayal of nudity which does not involve force, coercion, sexual activity, violence, or degradation is defended by some as having no relation to pornography.
 Classical paintings of past centuries are presented as evidence along with medical depictions of nude human bodies which are essential for life-sustaining professions.
 This is innocent enough.
 Please note that no service member I know is having addictive problems streaming from searching for and downloading images of the Venus de Milo or Rembrandt paintings from the internet.
 A sixteenth-century painting of a nude woman has not recently wrecked a marriage or caused people to slip into sexual bondage and crime.

 Certainly, the real impact of such material on children, on attitudes about women, and on the relationship between the sexes must be seriously considered.
 Pornographic material creates a fantasy world in which the viewer becomes numb to reality.
 A hunger for more and more grows.
 Real relationships become distant and strained.
 Feelings of guilt, anger, hopelessness, and helplessness begin to persist.
 The addiction spirals out of control and the viewer feels helplessly caught in a trap.

 Intimacy in marriage begins to grow cold… no spouse can compare to the touched-up, perfected images one can find on the internet or in magazines.
 This situation leaves men and women frustrated and estranged.
 The effects of pornography spill over into many other areas.
 Firstly, pornography affects social areas.
 Secondly, it affects work and the work environment.
 And lastly, it can take a financial toll on the individuals and family.
 What is done in private has public consequences.

 What is done in private has public consequences.